|

 instrument.

-Every string teacher and parent knows that endurance is an important
+Every string teacher knows that endurance is an important issue

 What about tradition?